-This feature is a link on the main search screen (just above and to the right of the search box).
+This feature is a link on the main search screen (in the blue bar on the right side of the page).
 This will cross-compare up to 10 of the Scopus journals.
 Type in the journal title(s), or browse the available list by subject area.
 Double-click or drag journal titles over to right side to add it to the comparison chart.
 Results can be viewed as a line chart or a table.
 For each journal chosen, the chart will show the SCImago Journal Rank, Source Normalized Impact per Paper, total citations, number of articles published, percent not cited, and the percentage that are review articles.
 The chart shows all available years by default, but can also zoom in on specific year(s).
 It is printable and can be exported as a zip file.
 It is not possible to copy/paste the data.
-See Journal Comparison Tutorial for more details.

-Mendeley Statistics and Altmetrics are available for individual articles.
+PlumX statistics are available for individual articles.
 Click on any article title to view the document details screen.
-Metrics are on the right side of the page - scroll down to view them.
-See sample record.
+Metrics are on the right side of the page - scroll down to view more.
+Also, note the link to "View All Metrics" at the top right corner of the page will bring up a much more detailed page of almetrics.
+E.g., https://www.scopus.com/record/pubmetrics.uri?eid=2-s2.0-84876559339&origin=recordpage

 Altmetrics can be linked to, but they cannot be exported, downloaded, or copied/pasted.